 6. Bondo Home Solutions Wood Filler

 Once this wood filler dries, you can shape it, sand it into place, route it, drill it, plan it, stain or paint it just like you would traditional wood.
 It does dry relatively quickly, but it puts off a slightly stronger smell that makes it difficult to use it inside.
 It can also cause mild skin and eye irritation.
-You can use it indoors if you have a well-ventilated area, but it works best outside.
+You can use the wood filler indoors if you have a well-ventilated area, but the wood filler works best outside.

 - Works well on different types of wood